-Cristina Rodríguez joined Beasley Allen in 2013, as an attorney in the Mass Torts Section.
-She is primarily working on product liability actions involving transvaginal mesh.
+Cristina Rodriguez joined Beasley Allen Law Firm in 2013 as an attorney in the Mass Torts Section.
+She primarily works on product liability actions involving transvaginal mesh.

 Cristina is very active in her community and has been the lead organizer for several events benefiting the YMCA Strong Kids and Communities Campaign.
 She also enjoys teaching fitness/dance classes to children and adults.

 Cristina is married to Birmingham attorney, Steve R. Burford, and they have one son, Carlos.
 She is a member of Prince of Peace Catholic Church in Hoover, Alabama.

 Women’s Day: Female Lawyers Are Breaking the Mold In and Outside the Courtroom

 On International Women’s Day, as we celebrate the social, economic, cultural and political achievements of…